PRAXIS Test Guide

 Requirements for teaching candidates vary by state.
 Students should check with their state department of education to ensure they are aware of the most up-to-date requirements at test time.

-For both paper and computerized tests, the questions cover the following topics:
+The questions cover the following topics:

 • Reading – Literal comprehension and critical and inferential comprehension